 What can I expect when I arrive at the office?

 For the safety of everyone involved, we are screening all patients and visitors prior to entry to any TSAOG clinic.
-This screening will include a temperature check as well as general health- and travel-related questions.
+This screening will include a temperature check as well as general health-related questions.
 If you are determined to be at risk based on this screening, your appointment will be rescheduled for a later date.

 Can I wait in my car instead of the waiting room?